-In this course, real conflict situations are simulated and analyzed using various methods from business wargaming.
-Details on the design of the success control will be announced during the lecture.
+In this course, real conflict situations are simulated and analyzed with the help of various methods from business wargaming.
+Details on the design of the performance review will be announced during the lecture.

-This course is admission restricted.
-If you were already admitted to another course in the module "Advanced Topics in Strategy and Management" the participation at this course will be guaranteed.
-Further information on the application process can be found on the IBU website.
+The course is admission restricted.
+In case of prior admission to another course in the module "Strategy and Management: Advanced Topics" [M-WIWI-103119], participation in this course is guaranteed.
+For more information on the application process, see the IBU website.

-The examinations are offered at least every second semester, so that the entire module can be completed in two semesters.
+Exams are offered at least every other semester, so the entire module can be completed in two semesters.

-7.424 Course: Workshop Current Topics in Strategy and Management [T-WIWI-106188]
+7.421 Course: Workshop Current Topics in Strategy and Management [T-WIWI-106188]

-Part of: M-WIWI-103119 - Advanced Topics in Strategy and Management
+Responsible: Prof. Dr. Hagen Lindstädt Organisation: KIT Department of Economics and Management Part of: M-WIWI-103119 - Advanced Topics in Strategy and Management